SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 <div class="item-wrapper"><slot name="items-3"></slot></div>
 ```

-This allows you to have arbitrary DOM around each child and implement complex UX design, otherwise impossible if all children were just normally slotted next to each other in a single slot.
+This allows you to have arbitrary DOM around each child and implement complex UX design, otherwise impossible if all children were just normally rendered next to each other in a single slot.